BlueBrain/BlueCelluLab/doc/source/tutorial.rst

 Recording the spikes from a cell
 =================================

-Bglibpy has the functionality to record the spikes from a cell or a group of cells.
+bluecellulab has the functionality to record the spikes from a cell or a group of cells.

 This feature can also be combined with a network simulation.